 Pick Module Safety Gate Selection Guide

-Has a rack-supported pick module recently been installed in your facility?
+Has a rack-supported pick module recently been installed in your material handling or distribution facility?
 Is there one in the plans for the near future?
 While these systems are ideal for moving products through a facility efficiently, as well as maximizing space, it’s imperative to maintain a safe environment in the modules.

 Pick modules are multiple level systems used to store inventory and to pick items for order fulfillment.
 By design, these systems place material and people on elevated levels.
 One of the main safety concerns is creating a fall protection barrier while employees on these elevated levels are picking items off of the pallets or stacking empty pallets to be removed.
 Like an elevated work platform or mezzanine, rack supported pick modules need fall protection systems.
 OSHA mandates that any working surface 48" or taller according should be guarded, and ANSI standards mandate the fall protection equipment at 36” or higher.